 Anne Dowling loves her privileged life in NYC.
 Until she burns part of her school down and gets shipped off to a preppy boarding school in New England.
 Right after she arrives, her roommate is murdered and Anne finds herself pursuing the mystery.

-Not enough people have read this great series full of twists and turns.
+Not enough people have read the Prep School Confidential series, which is full of twists and turns.
 Anne’s character growth from a spoiled socialite to a badass detective is fun to read.
-Combine that with a swoon-worthy romance and a cast of interesting side characters and you have A+ series.
+Combine that with a swoonworthy romance and a cast of interesting side characters and you have A+ series.

 If you love a good mystery, you won’t be able to put this one down.
-You’ll be routing for Anne the entire time, even if she makes some bad decisions.
+You’ll be routing for Anne the entire time, even if she makes some bad decisions along the way.

 10. The Testing by Joelle Charbonneau

-Other dystopians get a lot more coverage.
-However, this series deserves just as much recognition as Divergent and The Hunger Games.
+Other YA dystopians get a lot more coverage.
+However, The Testing series deserves just as much recognition as Divergent and The Hunger Games.
 In fact, think of an intellectual version of The Hunger Games.

 Cia’s story will be loved by dystopian fans.
 Think you have what it takes to pass the test?
 Their are four rounds and each one gets more difficult until the committee decides who will pass on to the university.
 The seven stages war turned the United States into rubble and the new leaders will do anything to protect the future of the country.